 12. Primary elections do not solve this problem.
 Why?
 Because virtually everyone in a primary is either a party member, or self-nominated.

-The outcome of these primaries, again and again, is simple: more party candidates, with the end result of always leaving control of our government in the hands of party leaders.
+The outcome of our primaries, again and again, is simple: more party candidates, with the end result of always leaving control of our government in the hands of party leaders.

 Now, who thought that up?
 Not the Framers!